ranjitkumar518/scripting/README.md

 # scripting
-shell scripts to start Jboss and Install java
+Shell scripts to perform operations like installing java, starting a service, getting the hosts in a cluster, etc...